00sapo/MSCA-Pandoc/Readme.md

 You can use this script to convert these files into RTF format, insert them into the official MSCA PF template, and then extract them back into LaTeX format after receiving feedback from your advisor.

+## TL;DR

+1. Name your files as the section number (e.g., `1.1.file1.tex`).
+2. Run `python rtfcompile.py` to compile the files.
+3. Send the RTF file to your advisor.
+4. Run `python rtfcompile.py --extract file_modified_by_supervisor.rtf` to extract the files back to LaTeX.

 ## Installation

 Clone the repository from GitHub or download the zip file and extract it: